Thank you Chairman Brady, Vice Chair Klobuchar, and members of the Joint Economic Committee for inviting me to speak today.

 In a pair of Executive Orders, President Obama has created a framework that has the potential to be the most fundamental shift in regulatory policy in more than three decades.
 The Executive Orders require that federal agencies routinely review existing significant regulations in order to “determine whether any such regulations should be modified, streamlined, expanded, or repealed” with the purpose of making the “regulatory program more effective or less burdensome in achieving the regulatory objectives.”
 These reforms offer the promise of finding a better balance between our health and safety, and our economic growth.

 To understand why the president’s efforts are so critical, imagine if the Food and Drug Administration approved new drugs without ever having tested them on people — that it approved drugs knowing only in theory how they were likely to affect the human body.
 Further imagine if such drugs remained on the market for years, or even decades, without their effects ever being subject to evaluation.
-This path is simply inconceivable, but until recently was how the vast majority of government regulations were treated.
+This path is simply inconceivable, but it is how we have historically approached government regulations

 Make no mistake — inadequate regulatory policy can be, as with drug approvals, a life-or-death issue because of the significant role regulations play in every aspect of our daily lives.